-I am currently a FNRS postdoctoral researcher in the Discrete Mathematics team of the Department of Mathematics at the University of Liège (Belgium), under the supervision of Émilie Charlier and Michel Rigo.
+I am currently a FNRS postdoctoral researcher in the Discrete Mathematics team of the Department of Mathematics at the University of Liège (Belgium), under the co-supervision of Émilie Charlier and Michel Rigo.

 Then, from October 1, 2019 to September 30, 2020, I was a Francqui Foundation Fellow of the Beglian American Educational Foundation (BAEF).
 Under this title, I carried out postdoctoral research at Hofstra University (Long Island, New York, USA) under the supervision of Eric Rowland.

 Where to find me in Belgium?

 4000 Liège, Belgium

 Email address: m[dot]stipulanti[at]uliege[dot]be

 2010 Mathematics Subject Classification: 05A05, 05A10, 05A15, 11A63, 11A67, 11B39, 11B57, 11B65, 11B85, 11K16, 28A78, 28A80, 41A60, 68R15, 68Q45, 68Q70, 94A45.